-In this Oral History Management internship you will be immersed in what goes into the management of a very robust, longstanding, ongoing oral history program.
-All of our legacy interviews have been fully digitized for preservation, and subsequently, access purposes.
+In this Oral History Management internship you will be immersed in what goes into the management of a longstanding and ongoing oral history program.
+All of our legacy interviews have been fully digitized for preservation and access.
 A major initiative is ingesting the audio files into our CIS and DAMS.
-All of our ongoing oral history interviews are recorded as digital audio files with outside interviewers.
-Most of our interviews are transcribed (especially current interviews) by a transcription company.
-There is an extensive review process of these documents before they are presented online–first in-house, by the narrator and interviewer.
-In addition to our ongoing initiatives, we have a backlog of bottlenecked interviews that are a high priority to be sent for review or to be posted on the Archives' website.
+All of our ongoing oral history interviews are recorded as digital audio or video files conducted by outside interviewers.
+Most of our interviews are transcribed or captioned (especially current interviews) by a transcription company.
+There is an extensive review process of these documents before they are presented online.
+In addition to our ongoing initiatives, our backlog and legacy interviews are a high priority for finalization and access on the website.

 Among other tasks interns may: